noobymatze/notes.noobymatze.io/src/content/posts/2023/03/trying-out-codemirror-6.md

 ---
-layout: ../../../../layouts/Note.astro
-title: Working with Codemirror 6
+title: Trying out Codemirror 6
+summary: This post just contains some setup code for Codemirror 6.
+tags: []
+date: 2023-03-01
+author: Matthias
 ---

-## Trying out Codemirror 6

 I have been using Codemirror 6 multiple times and I always forget the basic setup and have to look it up somewhere, so here is something to